 Four Weeks Before the Event

-*Give the script to the Sound Tech, the Assistant Directors, and
+*Give the script to the Sound Tech, the Assistant Directors, and the Actors.

 *Set rehearsal dates.